Reviews form UX, input validation, error messaging, accessibility, and mobile usability.

 Color & Typography

-Checks contrast ratios, type scales, palette harmony, and WCAG color compliance.
+Checks contrast ratios, type scales, palette harmony, and WCAG (accessibility standards) color compliance.

 Motion & Interaction